OliMe/cq-ch/README.md

 To receive commands, we need to declare an interface of that commands types.

-As a result, function `execute` will return us a function to get the next command of the defined type from the queue.
+As a result, function `execute` will return a function.
+If we call the resulting function, with the command type (or array of types), we get an asynchronous function, each call of which will return us the next received command object of the passed type(s).

 ```javascript
 import { execute } from '@olime/cq-ch';